 - Many of the weekend’s Commencement events — including the Baccalaureate Service on Saturday, the procession on Sunday and both the College and University ceremonies on Sunday — will be streamed live on the web via Brown's Live Webcast page.

 - Campus Dance (tickets required) is one of Brown’s best-loved traditions, the event brings more than 10,000 people to dance the night away on Friday May 26th under a sky lit with some 600 paper lanterns.

-- Waterfire Saturday May 27th, 8:10 pm, Downtown Providence - A celebrated work of public art ignites a line of bonfires atop Providence’s downtown rivers.
+- Waterfire Downtown Providence - A celebrated work of public art ignites a line of bonfires atop Providence’s downtown rivers.
 Ful lighting Saturday May 26, 8pm.

-- The Brown Bookstore features flowers, fresh flower leis, and balloons.
+- The Brown Bookstore carries flowers, fresh flower leis, and balloons.
 Pre-order today!
-For additional info call 863-3168, visit shopbrown.com, or stop by the bookstore.

 - If you plan to grab lunch between the Graduate School ceremony and the School of Public Health ceremony, time will be tight due to the number of people on campus.
 We recommend something very quick on Thayer St., or a food truck within walking distance of the festivities.
 It will be too rushed for a sit-down lunch.
 There will be a reception with food and drinks at the School of Public Health ceremony.

 - Packing water and snacks is recommended.
 There will be several water stations available on campus to fill reusable bottles.
 Restrooms can be found throughout campus, including on both Simmons Quad and Pembroke Field.

 - More answers to your FAQs here.